 Friday night, Baldelli went 0-for-3 and was hit by a pitch, but the Rays remain optimistic about his progress.

-While Maddon did not rule out the possibility of moving Baldelli to a different Minor League level, he said it is likely Baldelli will remain in Vero.
+While Maddon did not rule out the possibility of moving Baldelli to a different Minor League level, he said it is likely Baldelli will

 When the Rays initially announced plans for Baldelli's rehab assignment the plan was only laid out for the first three games.
 According to the Collective Bargaining Agreement, the rehab assignment for position players is 20 days and the Rays want to exercise caution in progressing Baldelli.